angelal4844/sep11-freedom-project/README.md

 The "Freedom Project" for SEP11 is all about Javascript.
 The purpose of this blog is to X.

 ## Content
 For my project, I am making a adventure game.
-This blog will walk through my process of independently studying Javascript in order to make a adventure game.
+This blog will walk through my process of independently studying X in order to make X.

 ## Links